 The Receive Filter width can be adjusted manually with the RX filter multi-function control.
 The control has two modes.
 In the High/Low mode, the inner knob controls the position of the lower frequency edge of the RX filter and the outer knob controls the position of the higher frequency edge.
-In the Center/Width mode, the inner knob controls the frequency of the center of the RX filter and the outer knob controls the width of the filter.
+In the Center/Width mode, the inner knob controls the frequency of the center of the RX filter and the outer knob controls the frequency of the center of the RX filter and the outer knob controls the frequency of the filter.
 A pop-up display shows the frequency of the filter parameter, relative to the Slice Receiver's tuned frequency as the filter is adjusted.
 Information about the Receive Filter's width and the knob mode is shown in the Slice Flag's Annunciator area.

 A short press of the inner knob cycles the RX filter through a series of preset filter configurations that are determined by the selected mode.
 A long press of the knob toggles the knob's function between High/Low and Center/Width modes.
-See section 29.4, Slice Receiver Bandwidth Knobs for more details.
+See section 33.4, Slice Receiver Bandwidth Knobs for more details.

-Mode specific RX filter presets are also available in the Slice Receiver's Control Panel, which can be reached by tapping the Slice Receiver's frequency display.
+Mode specific RX filter presets are also available in the Slice Receiver Menu, which can be reached by tapping the Slice Receiver's frequency display.

-8.7 RECORDING AND PLAYBACK OF SLICE RECEIVER AUDIO
+9.7 RECORDING AND PLAYBACK OF SLICE RECEIVER AUDIO

-Slice Receivers may be recorded and the recording played back over the air using the Quick Record/Playback feature of the Maestro.
-The controls for these functions are located in the Slice Receiver Control Panel.
+Slice Receivers may be recorded, and the recording played back over the air using the Quick Record/Playback feature of the Maestro.
+The controls for these functions are located in the Slice Receiver Menu.
 Tap the Slice Receiver's frequency display to raise this menu.
 The controls are in the upper right corner of the menu and consist of a record button (red circle) and a play button (green triangle):